 We have a lakeside cafe which normally offers a range of tempting tasty cakes and lite bites, hot and cold drinks and ice creams.
 The shop has a range of exciting products, for yourself and as gift ideas.

-The cafe has now re-opened, from 9.00am to 4.00pm, offering a limted range of hot and cold drinks, cakes and snacks, card only and COVID-safe.
+The cafe has now re-opened, from 9.00am to 4.00pm, offering a limted range of hot and cold drinks, cakes and snacks, card only payment and coronavirus-safe.